XunZhan/CSCI-420-Computer-Graphics/README.md

 **Instructor:** Prof. [Jernej Barbic](http://barbic.usc.edu), USC

 This course is an introduction to three-dimensional computer graphics.
 Students will learn both the theory of 3D computer graphics, and how to program it efficiently using OpenGL.
 The course primarily teaches the "modern" shader-based OpenGL (core profile), but also introduces the "classic" fixed-function OpenGL (compatibility profile).
-Topics include 2D and 3D transformations, Bézier and B-Spline curves for geometric modeling, interactive 3D graphics programming, computer animation and kinematics, and computer graphics rendering including ray tracing, shading and lighting.
+Topics include 2D and 3D transformations, Bézier and B-Spline curves for geometric modeling, interactive 3D graphics programming, computer animation and kinematics, and computer graphics rendering including ray tracing, shading and lighting.

 ## Assignments
 ### Assignment1